Treatment Effect Models with Strategic Interaction in Treatment Decisions

 Another closely related study is \citetmain{lee2018identifying}, who showed that it is possible to identify MTE parameters by modeling the treatment selection with a set of threshold crossing rules.
 Their identification strategy is essentially the same as ours.
 They characterize a two-player binary game by combining five threshold crossing rules and identify the MTE parameters by computing the changes in the expected outcome with respect to local variations of all these threshold variables (see Appendix C of \citealpmain{lee2018identifying}). \phantomsection \Copy{AE-7-1}{ Compared to their model, each treatment realization in our model can be characterized by a smaller set of threshold crossing equations and consequently the target MTE parameters are not completely identical between these studies.
 This difference is crucial from a practical perspective because our MTE parameter can be estimated reasonably well even with moderate sample size (see Remark \ref{remark:leesalanie} for more details). } \phantomsection \Copy{AE-8-1}{ In addition, they do not discuss in depth how to cope with the identification problem in the presence of multiple equilibria, whereas we formally prove the identification of both the game model and the treatment parameters under multiplicity. }

 The rest of the paper is organized as follows.
 In Section \ref{sec:model}, we introduce our model and review the incompleteness problem for discrete game models.
-In Section \ref{sec:identification}, we establish the identification of the MTE parameters.
-We develop our two-step semiparametric estimators for the MTEs and show their asymptotic properties in Section \ref{sec:estimation}.
-Section \ref{sec:numeric} presents the numerical illustrations, including a set of Monte Carlo simulations and the empirical analysis of adolescents' academic performance.
+Section \ref{sec:identification} presents the identification analysis.
+We develop our MTE estimators and study their asymptotic properties in Section \ref{sec:estimation}.
+Section \ref{sec:numeric} provides the numerical illustrations, including Monte Carlo simulations and the empirical analysis of adolescents' academic performance.
 Section \ref{sec:conclusion} concludes the paper.
-The proofs of all theorems are provided in Appendix \ref{sec:proof}, and other supplementary technical results in Appendices \ref{appendix:supptech} and \ref{appendix:game}.
+The proofs of all theorems are provided in Appendix \ref{sec:proof}, and the other supplementary technical results in Appendix \ref{appendix:supptech}.
 In Appendix \ref{sec:severalparameter}, we discuss the identification of several treatment parameters besides the MTE.
 Appendix \ref{sec:MC} presents detailed information about the Monte Carlo experiments in Section \ref{sec:numeric}.
-Finally, we provide the supplementary tables and figures for the empirical analysis in Appendix \ref{sec:supp}.
+Finally, we provide supplementary material for the empirical analysis in Appendix \ref{sec:supp}.